dirkleas/miditoyz/help.md

   --help                          Show this message and exit.

 Commands:
-  catalog  Memorize a new catalog file for future streaming. devices  List available midi devices. dump     Dump a MIDI song file in raw text format. init     Generate a new music collection from a source directory in... raw      Dump a MIDI song file in raw text format, optionally with... stream   Stream music from a catalog song list, a midi file, or... voices   Generate a list of voices for each track in a midi song file.
+  catalog  Change to a new catalog file for streaming. devices  List available midi devices. dump     Dump a MIDI song file in raw text format. init     Generate a new music collection from a source directory in... raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... voices   Generate a list of voices for each track in a midi song file.